dotbitHQ/dotbit.js/README.md

   // returns the record list for the given keys of the DAS account recordsByKey (account: string, key: string): Promise<AccountRecord[]>;

-  // Returns a record value for the given key of the DAS account record (account: string, key: string): Promise<string>;
+  // returns the address for the give chain of the DAS account.
+  // only one will be returned if there is multiple address for a chain addr(account: string, chain: string): Promise<string>;

   // check if the account is registered isRegistered (account: string): Promise<boolean>;